-Like most pieces of the property management puzzle, raising the rent is part art, part science.
+Like most pieces of the property management puzzle, a rent increase is part art and part science.

 There’s a human element to it—that’s where the “art” comes into play.
 Fortunately, even that can be systematized.